dmccuskey/lua-objects/README.md

 A collection of Lua modules.

 These are pure Lua modules extracted from my [DMC Corona Library](https://github.com/dmccuskey/DMC-Corona-Library).
 I did this because I wanted to start using them in a server environment.
-They have been re-integrate into the Corona Library, using subclassing, etc.
+They have been re-integrated back into the Corona Library, using subclassing, etc.

 *Tests*